WERA Motorcycle Roadracing

 t) No bead blasting (or blasting using any other medium) is allowed on any internal engine part except gasket surfaces.

-u) Machining of gasket surfaces of cylinder heads, cylinders, and engine cases is allowed.
+u) Machining of gasket surfaces of cylinder head(s), cylinders, and engine cases is allowed through 20156 models.
+2016 and newer models are allowed surface machining of the cylinder head gasket surface only.
 All internal and external engine parts must remain stock without modifications, no addition or removal of metal is allowed, except as mentioned in this chapter.
 No surface treatments are allowed.
 Engine must remain at stock displacement except as outlined in above.

 v) The transmission must use the stock OEM parts for that model.
 Shifter return or detent springs may be replaced with aftermarket springs.